Something for Everybody (Devo album): Promotion

+Release

 Starting in early 2010, Devo began marketing the new album through a series of satirical videos and communiques from Greg Scholl, former CEO of music and video marketing and distribution company the Orchard, now billed as the Chief Operating Officer of "DEVO, INC." Devo also began working with a newly opened Los Angeles branch of New York City-based marketing group Mother New York to produce a number of videos designed to satirize the use of focus groups in marketing research and radio programming.
 The first of these was released in February to determine the new color for the band's famous energy dome headgear and asked participants what sound colors made and how they made them feel.
 Ultimately, blue was the color that was selected.
 Other videos used focus groups to arrive at conclusions like "'Fresh' alleviates aches and pains" and "3 out of 5 people would hold 'Fresh' with their feet for more than 3 minutes."

 On February 22, "Fresh" was made available as a free download, following the band's performance at the 2010 Winter Olympics.

 Devo returned to the SXSW conference in Austin, Texas on March 11, 2010, to conduct a panel entitled "Devo, The Internet & You".
 During this panel, a "focus group study" was conducted in which a total of four potential titles for the album were revealed: Fresh, Something for Everybody, Devolution and Excuse Our Mess.
 It was also announced at SXSW that Devo would be conducting a "Song Study", an interactive online survey created to determine the final 12 songs (out of 16 total) to be included on the new album.
 The survey ended on May 3, 2010, and the results were revealed on May 18, 2010, via Ustream at 12 p.m.
 Pacific Time.
 The track listing of the Song Study Version was announced.

 On April 19, 2011, a video based on "What We Do" was released on Mashable's website.
 The video features an interactive 360° camera, which can be set on "auto pilot" or controlled by the viewer, allowing them to choose which part of the scenery to watch and to click on items to buy at the band's merchandise website.
 A non-interactive version was released to YouTube on April 20.
 The song "Human Rocket" was later featured in the U.S. trailer for the film Paul (2011).

 In August 2012, Gerald Casale announced plans to release a collection of demos from the sessions for Something for Everybody, with potential titles being Devo Opens the Vault, Gems from the Devo Dumpster, or Something Else for Everybody.